fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The temple built by jinns 🏛️

 Angels Harut and Marut taught magic in Babylon (between 1895BC and 539BC). it is mentioned in the Quran.

+Iqrimah ibn Abu Jahl flees. but later he comes to Medina to accept Islam from the hands of the prophet Muhammad  ﷺ   .

 </details>